 Guests can experience a slice of the past in the simple but comfortable cabins.
 Most have free WiFi and all have TV-VCR combos.
-On Saturday evenings, you can have a drink in the saloon and a steak dinner in Herb’s house.
-Breakfast on Sunday can include pancakes made from 100-year-old sourdough starter, followed by a tour of the town and a peek at the owl’s nest at the mine building.
+You can have a drink in the saloon and a steak dinner in Herb’s house.
+Breakfast on Sunday can include pancakes made from 100-year-old sourdough starter, followed by a tour of the town.
 Then, you can kick back and listen to some of Herb’s stories or explore the backcountry.

 Gold Point caters to large groups, which either camp or stay in the cabins and the RV park.
 All proceeds go to restoration.
-The main fund-raiser, the Memorial Day Weekend Chili and Dutch Oven Cook-off, includes breakfast and dinners for upwards of 300.
-Country-western, bluegrass and classic rock bands play all day and into the night.
+The main fundraiser on Memorial Day weeknd offers live entertianment, breakfast, and dinner.
 If he didn’t earn another nickel from renting cabins and catering parties, Herb would still preserve Gold Point buildings.
 “I don’t want this town to disappear,” the Sheriff says.

 Gold Point is approximately 296 miles south of Reno and 175 miles north of Las Vegas off U.S. 95, S.R.
 266 and S.R.
 774.